Murky15/codebase-mirror/code/llvm_example/README.md

 > Pro tip: You can use `clang -emit-llvm fibonacci.cpp` to see how the compiler would've generated IR for the `fib` function.
 Reading IR is very similar to platform-independent assembly.
 The file is commented to explain basic syntactical and semantic behavior, but for a comprehensive list of all instructions and their options you should look [here](https://llvm.org/docs/LangRef.html)

+### Compiling
+Let's recall how we compiled our first "control" program.
+We fed both source files to the compiler which transformed them into object files which inevitably got linked together.
+In principle, what we want to do now is no different except now we are trying to transform our llvm IR into an object file directly, instead of starting with a c source file.
+To do this we must utilize a tool we installed when we built LLVM known as `llc`, the llvm system compiler.
+First let's ensure we properly installed the tool.
+`llc -help`
+If you do not see output, revisit [the installing stage](#installing-and-building-llvm) Otherwise, we can compile this IR into an object file by running:
+`llc handwritten_fibonacci.ll -filetype=obj`
+Then we can tell Clang to compile our `main.cpp` source and link it with `handwritten_fibonacci.obj` like so `clang main.cpp handwritten_fibonacci.obj -o handwritten.exe` `handwritten.exe`
+`> 0 1 1 2 3 5 8 13 21 34 55 89 144 233`

 ## Generated IR